 At the time of inspection the property was found to be in a fair condition having regard to its age and character.
-As with all properties of this age it should be anticipated that ongoing maintenance and repairs will be required to ensure no further defects occur.
+A number of items were noted as requiring attention and repairs should be carried out to these in early course to prevent them causing any further damage to the property.